Kirby School District 140 owns and operates its own transportation system.

 - Live one and one-half (1.5) miles or more from the school they attend, free of charge.

-- Are in grades Kindergarten through eighth grade and live between seven-tenths (.7) and one and one-half 1.5) miles from the school they attend, at an annual fee established by the Board of Education of Kirby School District 140.
+- Are in grades Kindergarten through eighth grade and live between seven-tenths (.7) and under one and one-half 1.5) miles from the school they attend, at an annual fee established by the Board of Education of Kirby School District 140.

 Special Services Transportation